OpenPhone/interviews/terraform/README.md

 This repository contains the code and instructions for a pair programming exercise using Terraform.
 The goal of this exercise is to deploy a small EKS cluster on AWS and deploy a TypeScript app to the EKS cluster.

+## Goals
+We'll try to do the following, as much as infra feedback loop allows ;-)

+1. Setup Terraform and create an EKS cluster
+1. Deploy and test our example nodejs app to the cluster
+1. Setup monitoring in Datadog

 ## Prerequisites

 Before starting the exercise, make sure you have the following prerequisites installed: